wenweiliang/GWAVA/README.md

 `wget -r ftp://ftp.sanger.ac.uk/pub/resources/software/gwava/v1.0/`

 There are different versions of GWAVA v1.0.
+This one is more up-to-date.

 ## Create conda environment